rows/hiring/job descriptions/QA Engineer.md

 Here are a few things we think are necessary for you to be successful in your journey with us:
 * At least 3 years of work experience as a Quality Assurance Engineer.
 * Enjoy breaking things and finding issues.
-* Perform thorough regression testing when bugs are resolved
+* Experience in performing thorough regression testing when bugs are resolved.
 * Experience in designing tools and procedures for test automation.
 * Fluency in designing test cases and scenarios.
 * Estimate, prioritize, plan and coordinate testing activities